Aurelius sees no realistic private solution in Argentine dispute

-NEW YORK Argentine holdout creditor Aurelius Capital Management said on Wednesday that talks with many financial institutions about finding a private settlement solution to the sovereign debt dispute had garnered no realistic proposals.
+NEW YORK Argentine holdout creditor Aurelius Capital Management said on Wednesday that after talks with many financial institutions, the prospects for finding a private-settlement solution to the sovereign debt dispute had garnered no realistic proposals.

-Argentina fell into default for a second time in 12 years after missing a July 30 coupon payment on already restructured sovereign bonds.
-After the deadline passed, hopes turned towards proposals drawn up first by Argentine and then by large international banks to work out a solution.

 "That engagement has convinced us that there is no realistic prospect of a private solution," Aurelius said in a statement.